GaloisInc/BESSPIN-Tool-Suite/docs/base/modes.md

 - `startBesspin` returns, and `endBesspin` is called, which does the following:
     - Unix-only: Shuts down the OS, and tears down all relevant processes.
     - GFE-mode-only: Checks that the scores are valid, i.e., the scores are as expected when the tests run on a baseline non-secure processor.
+    - If enabled, the naïve CWEs tally score is calculated.
+In case not all of the tests have run, only the classes with a full set of tests are reported.
+More details are in the [BESSPIN philosophy document](../cwesEvaluation/besspinPhilosophy.md).
-    - The BESSPIN scale is computed.
+    - If enabled, the BESSPIN scale is computed.
 In case not all of the tests have run, partial categories scores are returned.
 More details are in the [BESSPIN Scale document](../cwesEvaluation/BESSPIN-Scale.pdf).
 - `endBesspin` returns, and the tool exits.

 ### FreeRTOS ###